Invest 95E expected to become Tropical Storm Flossie as system becomes better organized in Eastern Pacific

 This system has been designated as Invest 95E and has a high likelihood of developing into a tropical depression or tropical storm, according to the National Hurricane Center.
 If it becomes a tropical storm, it will be named Flossie.

-The National Hurricane Center (NHC) is monitoring a broad area of low pressure several hundred miles off the coast of Central America for tropical development later this week.
+The National Hurricane Center (NHC) is monitoring an area of low pressure a few hundred miles off the coast of Central America for tropical development later this week.

 This system has a high likelihood of developing into a tropical depression or tropical storm, according to the NHC.
 If it becomes a tropical storm, it will be named Flossie.